OverlordAkise/website-sources/luctus_wiki/docs/glua/minimalism.md

-# Programming in gLUA
+# Minimalism

-Garry's Mod is neither a complex nor complicated game.
+**Disclaimer: This page is an opinion of mine!**

-Your LUA code should reflect that and be written as simple and straightforward as possible.
+LUA is neither a complex nor complicated programming language.

-In this very subjective page I want to go over common programming patterns and show why they need not be used.
+There is no reason to overengineer or overcomplicate things, most of the time the simple solutions are the easiest to maintain and understand.

-## "Bad" Patterns
+In this very opinionated page I want to go over common programming patterns and show why they need not be used.

 ## Dynamic "auto-include"